 Our current global, highly industrialized food system is becoming untenable.
 It perpetuates food insecurity, is vulnerable to shocks, and is dominated by a few major players influenced by powerful lobbying groups.
 The key to a more sustainable world lies in making our food system more sustainable.

-Being poor limits the ability of individuals to access adequate food.
+Facing poverty limits individuals' ability to access adequate food.

 SDG 3.
 Good Health & Well-being